They call themselves numbers guys. Stat guys. Official titles often reference analytics.

 His selection as BIG EAST Coach of the Year in 2007 marked the second such honor as he was named America East Co-Coach of the Year in 1997 when he was the head coach at the University of Delaware.

 Since his arrival, Brey has put his signature on the Irish basketball program.
-After 14 successful campaigns, he has a BIG EAST Conference championship banner, nine NCAA Championship appearances and a trip to the Sweet 16 in 2003 to his credit.
 The Irish made history in 2007-08 as they completed their second straight season undefeated at home.
-It marked the first time in the history of the Purcell Pavilion at the Joyce Center that a Notre Dame team had been undefeated at home in consecutive campaigns and the first time in conference history that a BIG EAST team finished undefeated at home in back-to-back seasons.
+It marked the first time in the history of the Purcell Pavilion at the Joyce Center that a Notre Dame team had been undefeated at home in consecutive campaigns and the first time in conference history a BIG EAST team finished undefeated at home in back-to-back seasons.

 The Irish finished 2007-08 with a 17-0 record at home, following an 18-0 mark (school record for wins) in 2006-07.
 Notre Dame owned a 45-game win streak at the Joyce Center -- the longest home win streak in school history -- that began with a 66-61 victory over DePaul on Mar.
 4, 2006, and ended with a 69-61 setback to Connecticut on Jan.
 24, 2009.
 At the time of the loss, Notre Dame owned the nation's longest home win streak.
 In addition, with its 88-79 victory over Seton Hall on Jan.
 10, 2009, Notre Dame tied Pittsburgh for the BIG EAST's all-time home court win streak with its 20th consecutive league victory at home.

-He is the only coach in program history to lead his teams to three consecutive 20-win seasons at Notre Dame and three straight NCAA Championship berths in his first three seasons.
-As a head coach, 11 of his teams have advanced to the NCAA Championship and he has made 16 overall postseason appearances, including five in the NIT.
+Brey is the only coach in program history to lead his teams to three consecutive 20-win seasons at Notre Dame and three straight NCAA Championship berths in his first three seasons.
+As a head coach, 13 of his teams have advanced to the NCAA Championship with 17 of those squads earning postseason berths.

 The Irish finished fourth in the final conference regular-season standings to earn a first-round bye in the BIG EAST Championship and advanced to the semifinals of the tournament for just the second time in school history.
 The 11-5 BIG EAST mark at the time matched the best record and most wins by a Notre Dame team since becoming a league member in 1995-96.